Borosilicate glass: Borosilicate nanoparticles

-It was initially thought that borosilicate glass could not be formed into nanoparticles, since an unstable boron oxide precursor prevented successful forming of these shapes.
+It was initially thought that borosilicate glass could not be formed into nanoparticles, since an unstable boron oxide precursor would prevent successful forming of these shapes.
 However, in 2008 a team of researchers from the Swiss Federal Institute of Technology at Lausanne were successful in forming borosilicate nanoparticles of 100 to 500 nanometers in diameter.
 The researchers formed a gel of tetraethylorthosilicate and trimethoxyboroxine.
-When this gel is exposed to water under proper conditions, a dynamic reaction ensues which results in the nanoparticles.
+When this gel is exposed to water under proper conditions, a dynamic reaction ensues, which results in the nanoparticles.

 In lampworking

 Borosilicate (or "boro", as it is often called) is used extensively in the glassblowing process lampworking; the glassworker uses a burner torch to melt and form glass, using a variety of metal and graphite tools to shape it.
 Borosilicate is referred to as "hard glass" and has a higher melting point (approximately 3,000 °F / 1648 °C) than "soft glass", which is preferred for glassblowing by beadmakers.
 Raw glass used in lampworking comes in glass rods for solid work and glass tubes for hollow work tubes and vessels/containers.
 Lampworking is used to make complex and custom scientific apparatus; most major universities have a lampworking shop to manufacture and repair their glassware.
 For this kind of "scientific glassblowing", the specifications must be exact and the glassblower must be highly skilled and able to work with precision.
 Lampworking is also done as art, and common items made include goblets, paper weights, pipes, pendants, compositions and figurines.

 In 1968, English metallurgist John Burton brought his hobby of hand-mixing metallic oxides into borosilicate glass to Los Angeles.
 Burton began a glass workshop at Pepperdine College, with instructor Margaret Youd.
 A few of the students in the classes, including Suellen Fowler, discovered that a specific combination of oxides made a glass that would shift from amber to purples and blues, depending on the heat and flame atmosphere.
 Fowler shared this combination with Paul Trautman, who formulated the first small-batch colored borosilicate recipes.
 He then founded Northstar Glassworks in the mid-1980s, the first factory devoted solely to producing colored borosilicate glass rods and tubes for use by artists in the flame.
 Trautman also developed the techniques and technology to make the small-batch colored boro that is used by a number of similar companies.